Famous/famous-angular/README.md

 Maintain the same high standards of code-quality,  developer experience,  and performance as the core Famo.us project.
 Allow an Angular developer to write a Famo.us app while separating its view logic from the rest of its logic Create that view declaratively, using the DOM to represent the tree structure of an app -- bringing the declarative magic of Angular to Famo.us.
-Work with the Famo.us team to make sure Famous-Angular supports Famo.us’ long-term goals and vision.
+Work with the Famo.us team to make sure Famous-Angular supports Famo.us’s long-term goals and vision.

 ##Approach: